xinhong3/PaxosProofLean/README.md

 .
 ├── Paxos/
 │   ├── Spec.lean          ← Protocol specs (Phase1a, Phase1b, Phase2a, Phase2b & Next)
-│   ├── Prop.lean          ← Predicate definitions
+│   ├── Prop.lean          ← Invariant (MsgInv) defintion, defintions of other predicates used in the proof.
-│   ├── ExtraLemmas.lean   ← Helper lemmas (not in the paper) for easing the proof │   └── Proof.lean         ← Main safety‐property proof
+│   ├── ExtraLemmas.lean   ← Helper lemmas for easing the proof.
+│   └── Proof.lean         ← Proof for the Safety Property, and inductiveness of invariant.
 ├── lakefile.lean          ← Lake build configuration
 └── README.md              ← Project overview
 ```